tianhuil/ts-mongo/README.md

 ## Release

-To release, run the following to check on the `main` branch:
+To release, run the following to check (preferably from the `main` branch):

 ```bash
 # commit all your changes